XiangXu/Programming-Daily-Learning/Java/Foundation/10_Java_Enum.md

 * First line inside enum should be list of constants and then other things like methods, variables and constructor.

-* According to Java naming conventions, it is recommended that we name constant with all capital letters.
+* According to Java naming conventions, it is recommended that we **name constant with all capital letters**.

 ## Important points of enum: